-By default GatewayProxyFactoryBean uses org.springframework.core.task.SimpleAsyncTaskExecutor when submitting internal AsyncInvocationTask instances for any gateway method whose return type is Future.class.
-However the async-executor attribute in the <gateway/> element's configuration allows you to provide a reference to any implementation of java.util.concurrent.Executor available within the Spring application context.
+By default GatewayProxyFactoryBean uses org.springframework.core.task.SimpleAsyncTaskExecutor submitting when internal AsyncInvocationTask instances for any gateway method whose return type is Future.class.
+However the async-executor attribute in the <qateway/> element's configuration allows you to provide a reference to any implementation of java.util.concurrent.Executor available within the Spring application context.